t4guw/100-Unity-Mechanics-for-Programmers/programs/change_player_speed/README.md

 when walking over a certain tile, and also a consumed powerup that lasts for a certain duration.

 ## Implementation
 For each object that will slow the player, create a Sprite Renderer.
+Add BoxCollider2D components to each, and enable "Is Trigger."
 For a constant object that will slow the player only when stepped on, and return to normal after exiting the object, add the following script:

         using UnityEngine;